shapedthought/vcli/README.md

-# veeamcli
+# vcli

-Early stages of a Veeam Report CLI project.

 NOTE: This is not an official Veeam tool and is provided under the MIT license.

 ## What is it?

-The veeamcli provides a single interface to work with all Veeam products, these include:
+The vcli provides a single interface to get information from Veeam products in an easy way.

+These include:

 - VBR
 - VB365